Polkez/PythonLab1/README.md

 ### *__Preface 2: Semantic Errors__*

 Logic Errors are any errors related incorrect logic inside the code, i.e:
-* Any logic that is causes an unintended result.
+* Any logic that causes an unintended result.
 - A user wants to check if x is more than y but puts `x < y`
    - Uses the wrong conditioanl operator
 * Operation that were not done in order